German Bund curve steepens as strong business surveys come in | Business

 German 30-year government bond yields saw their gap over benchmark Bunds hit the widest level in around two months on Friday as euro zone business surveys signposted a rapidly recovering economy.
 Purchasing Managers' Index (PMI) surveys for the services sector in Italy, France, Germany and the euro zone came out early on Friday, all pointing to healthy growth.

-German 30-year government bond yields saw their gap over benchmark Bunds hit the widest level in around two months on Friday as eurozone business surveys signposted a rapidly recovering economy.

-Purchasing Managers' Index (PMI) surveys for the services sector in Italy, France, Germany, and the eurozone came out early on Friday, all pointing to healthy growth.
-Eurozone government bond yields have been rising in recent weeks with inflation and economic indicators in the single currency bloc beating expectations.
-Investors are betting that the ECB will have to begin the debate about ending the pandemic emergency purchasing program (PEPP).
+Euro zone government bond yields have been rising in recent weeks with inflation and economic indicators in the single currency bloc beating expectations.
+Investors are betting that the ECB will have to begin the debate about ending the pandemic emergency purchasing programme (PEPP).
+"The service sector has remained resilient in the face of a resurgence in Covid-19 cases," ING analysts said in a note, adding that manufacturing has been hit by supply chain disruptions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)